justinkunz/ArrayFriend/README.md

 # Custom Array Methods

 Just some useful custom array methods added to the array prototype.
-Please submit any other useful array method contributions.
+Please submit any other useful array methods you create.

 ## Methods